- Our Programs

 - How you can help

 - 2017 Next Step Block Party

 - 2017 Retreat for Young Adult Pediatric Cancer Survivors

 This Next Step program empowers, educates and encourages young people living with HIV to develop important life-skills, make healthy choices and let their voices be heard through year-round, youth-led, peer support and leadership programs.

 Babies born with HIV fifteen or twenty years ago were never expected to survive, but the increasing effectiveness of medication during the past decade means that these youth are still with us, fighting to live normal and productive lives.

 Too often, however, they live with a weighty secret, and feelings of isolation and anxiety about the future.

 Young people with HIV are often dealing with loss of parents, poverty, depression, discrimination, unemployment, under-education, and neuro-developmental delays.
 These realities underscore the largely unmet need for resources to prepare them for an adulthood most thought they would never reach.

 In 2012, Next Step published Moving on Positively - A guide for Youth, Caregivers and Providers with the support of the MassCARE Program at the Massachusetts Department of Public Health.
-The book is the product of a series of focus groups that Next Step's One Love Project led with young people living with HIV, their parents/caregivers and health providers in Massachusetts, in order to identify the challenges to transition in care and practical solutions.
+The book is the product of a series of focus groups that our program led with young people living with HIV, their parents/caregivers and health providers in Massachusetts, in order to identify the challenges to transition in care and practical solutions.
 The book provides a series of recommendations for each audience, that will help prepare young people for transition and keep them focused on a healthy and successful future with HIV.